koji-hatano1/t2log-strip/README.md

 While `mri_synthstrip` is robust, applying a T2w-derived mask directly can often capture unwanted non-brain structures due to T2w-specific signal profiles.
 This tool adds a statistical optimization layer to solve this:

 - **Log-Normal Analysis**: Analyzes voxel intensities in log-space for superior tissue characterization, specifically targeting the intensity distribution of the T2w signal.
-- **Adaptive Statistical Refinement**: Instead of relying on fixed thresholds that might fail across different scans, it applies a **2.576 SD (99% CI)** threshold derived from each image's unique distribution to objectively fine-tune boundaries.
+- **Adaptive Statistical Refinement**: Instead of relying on fixed thresholds, it applies a **2.576 SD (99% CI)** threshold derived from each image's unique distribution to objectively fine-tune boundaries.
-- **Dynamic Surface & Cleanup**: Adapts to each scan's intensity profile to prevent over-stripping of the cortical ribbon, while effectively stripping persistent outliers like **venous sinuses** and **dura** that standard T2w-masking often misses.
+- **Dynamic Surface & Cleanup**: Adapts to each scan's intensity profile to prevent over-stripping of the cortical ribbon while effectively stripping persistent outliers like **venous sinuses** and **dura**.
+- **Structural Integrity (fillh)**: Finalizes the mask with a **hole-filling (fillh)** process.
+This prevents potential FreeSurfer errors and surface reconstruction artifacts caused by internal mask voids, ensuring a topologically sound input for `recon-all`.

 ## 📊 Visual Proof: Precision Comparison
 <img src="./images/comparison.png" width="400">